In a nutshell, keyword mapping is the process of assigning relevant keywords to the pages on your website, based on their intent and topic.

 Of course, you should always try and map the keywords most appropriate to their corresponding pages.
 After all, nowadays the real key to ranking is bringing the most appropriate content to the actual user.

-That said, during your optimization efforts you should always keep in mind that ranking for a long-tail keyword with a commercial intent might bring a whole lot more conversions, even if its search volume isn't very impressive.
+That said, ranking for a long-tail keyword with a commercial intent might bring a whole lot more conversions, even if its search volume isn't very impressive.

 And don't forget to group your keywords by topic